Evan Royster: College career

 Royster getting the ball handed off to him from Daryll Clark in 2007.

-Royster redshirted during his freshmen year at Penn State.
+Royster redshirted during his freshmen year at Pennsylvania State University.
 Royster, recruited out of Virginia, chose Penn State over other NCAA Football Bowl Subdivision (formerly known as Division I-A) programs across the country like the Virginia Tech Hokies, the Nebraska Cornhuskers, the Florida Gators and the Maryland Terrapins.

 Royster made his college football debut on September 1, 2007, against the FIU Golden Panthers with eight carries for 70 yards and a touchdown.
 He played a significant role in the Penn State offense for the 2007 season.
 He was the second leading rusher behind Rodney Kinlaw, rushing for 513 yards on 82 carries for a 5.3 yards per carry average.
 He scored the Nittany Lions' last go-ahead touchdown in the third quarter of the 2007 Alamo Bowl against the Texas A&M Aggies on a 38-yard carry.

 Royster made his season debut against the Coastal Carolina Chanticleers on August 30, 2008, at Beaver Stadium.
 Royster and the offense helped guide the Nittany Lions to a 66-10 defeat of Division I FCS Chanticleers.
 Royster saw limited action in the rout.
 He had 64 yards on eight carries for a career-high three touchdowns.
 Royster was pulled from the game following his third touchdown at the beginning of the third quarter when Coach Paterno sat all his starters in favor of the backups.
 In the following game, against the Oregon State Beavers, Royster put up 141 yards on 17 carries.
 He added three touchdowns in the 45-14 blowout win before being taken out of the game.
 He was named the Big Ten Co-Offensive player of the week.
 Royster had his second straight 100-yard game against the Syracuse Orange on September 13, 2008.
 He gained 101 yards on 13 carries in the 55-13 victory.
 On September 27, Royster picked up 139 yards on 19 carries in Penn State's 38-24 win over Illinois.
 In the following game, Royster powered Penn State past Purdue with 141 yards and a touchdown on 18 carries.
 He added 53 receiving yards on four catches.
 Against the Michigan Wolverines (who had beaten Penn State nine straight times leading into the October 17 tilt), Royster set a career rushing high.
 Royster ran for 174 yards on 18 carries, with a 44-yard touchdown run in the first quarter.
 He added three catches for 13 yards in the 46-17 homecoming victory.
 Royster finished the 2008 season with 191 carries for 1,236 rushing yards and 12 rushing touchdowns to go along with 17 receptions for 155 receiving yards in 13 games.